 More than 10 years after The Sopranos ended its six-season run, the drama remains one of HBO’s most popular series of all time — so much so, in fact, that a prequel movie is now in the works.
-The film, The Many Saints of Newark, will show what life was like for crime boss Tony Soprano when he was still a teenager, and its still-growing cast list is honoring a few tried and true Sopranos traditions.
+The film, The Many Saints of Newark, will show what life was like for crime boss Tony Soprano when he was still a teenager.
+Its still-growing cast list is honoring a few tried-and-true Sopranos traditions.

 Veteran actor Ray Liotta, who is best known for his turn as mobster Henry Hill in Martin Scorsese’s seminal gangster flick Goodfellas, joined The Many Saints of Newark in late February in an unspecified role, Deadline reports.

 Poaching Goodfellas actors is par for the course as far as The Sopranos is concerned.
 Lorraine Bracco, who co-starred in Goodfellas as Hill’s wife, Karen, played Tony Soprano’s psychiatrist Jennifer Melfi on the HBO series.
 Michael Imperioli, who played Christopher Moltisanti on The Sopranos, had a brief but memorable role in Goodfellas, as did Frank “Phil Leotardo” Vincent, Paulie Walnuts actor Tony Sirico, and more than 20 others.

 Liotta never appeared on The Sopranos, although not for a lack of trying: Liotta was originally approached to play Tony’s rival, Ralphie Cifaretto, but the part ultimately went to character actor Joe Pantoliano instead.